Visitor Centre Accreditation

 The standards to be an accredited WA Visitor Centre include:

-- Maps & directional and visitor safety information.
+- Maps, directional and visitor safety information, and

 - Services for visitors such as onsite public toilets.